RebeccaJox/pulumiWorkshop/presentation/presentation.md

 - install pulumi from this page https://www.pulumi.com/docs/install/
 - check installation with `pulumi version`
-- Local Setup (you can also use Pulumi Cloud)
+- Local Setup (you can also use Pulumi Cloud or AWS KMS)
 - `pulumi login file://~/path/to/pulumi/state`
 - creates a `.pulumi` folder which should _not_ be checked into git